5 yoga garden powerhouse plants

 What Is Green Exercise?

-The science + a beginner-friendly definition that isn’t intimidating.
+The science and a beginner-friendly explanation that isn’t intimidating.

 What Is a Yoga Garden?

-A calm space for yoga, Tai Chi, and stress-friendly movement.
+A calm outdoor or balcony space for yoga, Tai Chi, stretching, and stress-friendly movement.

 Merge Fitness With Garden Chores

-Turn watering, weeding, and hauling into strength and mobility.
+Turn watering, weeding, and hauling into strength and mobility practice.

 Holistic Gardening for Physical Health